AlbotGoodman/machine-learning/exam/T2-regularisation.md

 # Regularisation

+*Regularization techniques help prevent overfitting by adding penalty terms to the model's complexity.*

 ## Linear models
 Remember that in linear models we use Ordinary Least Squares (OLS) which finds the minimum sum of squared errors (SSE from the statistics course).